 Darla's Question: My spouse and I have executed a separation agreement giving me an equity payout upon his refinancing or us selling the home.
 He is in the process of refinancing the mortgage to remove me from loan, which should be approved soon, and is scheduling a closing.
 Is it okay to sign the quit claim deed prior to the closing, or would my interests cease once I sign for his refinancing without the quit claim?

 Brette's Answer: The quit claim removes you as owner.
 Refinancing only removes you from the mortgage.
 You need to do both, but you want to be sure not to do one without the other.
+I think you ought to have your attorney handle this transfer to ensure it is done correctly and that you receive your share.
 Good luck.